Roll up, roll up. The future of business is a corporate credit card for everyone, not just the bigwigs in the C-suite.

 Soldo makes money from charging companies a subscription fee for the service and also from interbank charges on the payment cards.

 There are other companies that offer solutions for spend management, of course.
 Gualandri sees the traditional corporate American Express or Barclaycards as his biggest competition, and acknowledges that fintech startups are increasingly looking at business banking.
 Denmark’s Pleo is a clear competitor in this market, and Germany’s Spendit offers employees prepaid Mastercards, but is looking mostly at meal vouchers and benefits at this point.

-Many of the big challenger banks such as Monzo, Revolut and N26 are heavily focused on consumer banking, and when they do look at businesses, as Starling for example does, they often start with sole traders, where the management of multiple cards is not so much a focus, says Gualandri.
+Many of the big challenger banks such as Monzo, Revolut and N26 are heavily focused on consumer banking, and when they do look at businesses, as Starling does, they often start with sole traders, where the management of multiple cards is not so much a focus, says Gualandri.

 “We have about 40,000 businesses as customers and around 80,000 users,” says Gualandri.
 “But we believe there are around 80m potential customers —employees who are not sole traders — for us across Europe.”

 How does this round compare with the competition?

 Soldo has now raised a total of $82m (€73m), putting it ahead of Pleo, which has raised €68.7m to date.
 Ivalua, a web-based spend management company headquartered in France, has raised €121m.
 Spendit has raised just €8m.